darktable-org/dtorg/content/blog/2013-04-14-color-mapping/2013-04-14-color-mapping.md

 title: Color Mapping
 wordpress_lede: cm_featured.jpg
 wordpress_id: 2853
-tags: blog, development, upcoming, blending, color, color, Lab, tutorial
+tags: blog, development, upcoming feature, blending, color, color mapping, Lab, tutorial

 I'd like to give a few words on a new module named "color mapping" that is currently under development in our master branch.
 This module is a rework and enhancement of the older "color transfer" module.
 That older module had several issues which made a migration impossible.
 So we leave the old one behind as deprecated (old history stack still work as before) and for all new history stacks "color mapping" should be used instead.